odradev/styks/README.md

   - the price is valid,
   - the time is within the heartbeat tolerance,
   - the price was not already posted in the current heartbeat.
-- For each valid price, it update the price of the `PriceFeedId` in the `StyksPriceFeed` contract.
+- For each valid price, it updates the price of the `PriceFeedId` in the `StyksPriceFeed` contract.

 ## Further Work